awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 ### Install and Configure kubectl for Amazon EKS<a name="get-started-kubectl"></a>

-Amazon EKS clusters require kubectl and kubelet binaries and the [Heptio Authenticator](https://github.com/heptio/authenticator) to allow IAM authentication for your Kubernetes cluster\.
-Beginning with Kubernetes version 1\.10, you can configure the stock kubectl client to work with Amazon EKS by installing the Heptio Authenticator and modifying your kubectl configuration file to use it for authentication\.
+Amazon EKS clusters require kubectl and kubelet binaries and the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) to allow IAM authentication for your Kubernetes cluster\.
+Beginning with Kubernetes version 1\.10, you can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.

 If you do not already have a local `kubectl` version 1\.10 client on your system, you can use the steps below to install one\.
 You can also refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install kubectl\.